-The MFD has a fuse that protects the MFD from high electric current and equipment fault.
+The Processor Unit (MPU-001) and the Display Control Unit (DCU12) have a fuse that protects them from high electric current and equipment fault.
 If you cannot turn on the power, check the fuse to see if it has blown.
 Find the reason for the blown fuse before you replace the fuse.
 If the fuse blows again after the replacement, contact your dealer for information.
 A wrong fuse can damage the equipment.